Last Updated: July 28, 2018

 You don't need a fancy (heavily-marketed) expensive pre-workout product that is filled with a load of extra stuff you don't need and may even be fairly unhealthy (don't fall for the hype).

-Check out my recommended supplement stack here if you're interested in my #1 recommended creatine powder (it's worked wonders for me).
+Check out my recommended supplement stack here to see my #1 recommended creatine powder based on first-hand experience with many different powders.

 What Is Creatine And How Does It Work?